 Answer: To receive a parent mentor – new families are required to:

-Note: Sorry, we cannot assign a parent mentor until the signed mentee agreement is received.
+Note: Sorry, we cannot assign a parent mentor until the webinar is viewed and the online application form is completed and signed electronically.
 A valid email address is REQUIRED in order for Mentees to be matched to a Mentor.

 6. How do I sign up to BECOME a parent mentor?

-Answer: Because of the overwhelming response to the TACA parent mentor program, more parent mentors are needed!!
+Answer: Due to the overwhelming response to the TACA Parent Mentor Program, more parent mentors are needed!!
 Please apply online by completing the online Parent Mentor Application.
 Thank you for considering becoming a parent mentor to a newly diagnosed family in need!